nvtidm/dvtalk.github.io/_posts/x_myrandoms/systemverilog_randoms/2020-12-06-about-systemverilog-process-and-fork.md

 ---
 layout: default
-title: About systemverilog process and fork join
+title: About Systemverilog process and fork join
 parent: Systemverilog Randoms
 grand_parent: My Randoms
-description: This post is about systemverilog processes including using fork, wait/disable fork, fork in a loop, and also fine grain process control
+description: This post is about Systemverilog processes including using fork, wait/disable fork, fork in a loop, and also fine grain process control
 tags: [systemverilog]
 comments: true
 toc_en: true